-5. Cloud Storage: Also known as online storage, it is a cloud computing model where digital data (like files and documents) are stored on remote servers which are accessed from the Internet, or ‘the cloud’.
+5. Cloud Storage: Also known as online storage. it is a cloud computing model where digital data (like files and documents) are stored on remote servers accessed from the internet, or 'the cloud.'
 Cloud storage enables remote teams to work on the same documents collaboratively.

 6. Collaboration Tools: Tools that help two or more people accomplish the same task more quickly and efficiently.
-Popular examples include G Suite, Trello, and World Time Buddy.
-Be it project management, documentation or tracking, these ergonomic tools allow remote workers to coordinate smoothly with each other in real-time.
+Famous examples include G Suite, Trello, and World Time Buddy.
+Be it project management, documentation, or tracking.
+These ergonomic tools allow remote workers to coordinate smoothly with each other in real-time.

-9. Digital Nomad: People who travel (often internationally) and work remotely.
+9. Digital Nomad: Digital Nomads are people who travel (often internationally) and work remotely.
 They are often location-independent, i.e., not working from a permanent office.
 Digital nomads rely heavily on technology and tools to perform their tasks.
 They combine their quest to travel and explore with their everyday work.

 10. Distributed Teams: Remote teams wherein team members spread across different time zones and geographies.
 In most situations, there is no central physical office.
 Distributed teams connect virtually to deliver tasks.

-11. Employer of Record: An organisation that takes responsibility for payment and tax compliances along with insurance and visa applications on behalf of another organisation.
+11. Employer of Record: An organization that takes responsibility for payment and tax compliances along with insurance and visa applications on behalf of another organization.
 Additionally, anything that may fall under the purview of human resources may be taken up by them.

 12. EOD: End Of Day